Find Affordable College Courses

 1 Yearly Graduations

 Texas A&M University - Corpus Christi comes in at #12 on our list of the most popular colleges offering master's degrees in marine science.
+Roughly 10,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,913 per year, while in-state graduate students, on average, pay $3,610 per year.
-During the 2020-2021 academic year, 1 people received their master's degree in marine science from Texas A&M Corpus Christi.
+During the most recent year for which we have data, 1 people received their master's degree in marine science from Texas A&M Corpus Christi.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 Below are some popular majors that are similar to marine science that offer master’s degrees.